Here’s what you need to know to get the most out of our worship service

 God creates humanity in his image, for a relationship.
 All he creates is good.

-Humanity rebels against the good and loving Creator God, separating themselves from him and his leadership.
+The good and loving Creator God makes humanity in his image, giving them worth and value, and places them in paradise.
+But humanity separates themselves from him and his leadership.
 Chaos and destruction is unleashed by humanity against itself, but God begins his pursuit of humanity, a mission and plan to rescue us and to restore his entire creation.

 As part of his rescue plan, God chooses a man named Abraham to become the father of a new nation, Israel.
 His descendants, however, find themselves enslaved by the Egyptians.